eishiya/tiled-scripts/README.md

 # Tiled Scripts
-Assorted scripts for Tiled Map Editor, written by eishiya.
+Assorted scripts for [Tiled Map Editor](https://www.mapeditor.org/), written by eishiya.

 Usage instructions are in the comments at the top of each script.
 Feel free to use these scripts as you wish.
 Credit appreciated but not required.

 If you're new to using Tiled scripts and don't know how to install them, please see the [Tiled docs on scripting](https://doc.mapeditor.org/en/stable/reference/scripting/#scripted-extensions).
+Check out more scripts from the Tiled community in [mapeditor/tiled-extensions](https://github.com/mapeditor/tiled-extensions).

-Brief descriptions of the included scripts:
+Brief descriptions of the scripts in this repo:

 ### Move Tiles Tool
 Allows you to move selected tiles by dragging them instead of cut+pasting, similar to image editors' Move tools.
 Hold shift when starting to move to copy instead of cut.
 Also allows nudging with the keyboard.
 Click to commit the move.